Pengxiang-Li/issga-stereo/README.md

 # ISSGA-Stereo

 Pytorch implementation of the paper  "Inter-Scale Similarity Guided Cost Aggregation for Stereo Matching".
 This repo is keeping update.

+** I've been involved in a car accident recently.
+As a result, I have sustained a fracture in my right hand.
+This unfortunate incident is expected to impact the timeline for the upcoming code updates. 😭**

 > For the core code, please refer to  ./models./issga.py